By Ward Osborne – Technical Architect

 The Information Security Program Charter is the initial, defining document that provides the foundation for the entire program.
 It can be as complex or as simple as your company’s situation requires, but trust me, you need it.

-One of the primary concepts in information security (or in any other well-governed aspect of business) is accountability.
-Without accountability there can be no expectation of performance, compliance or trust, and without those things, business ceases to function.
+One of the primary concepts in information security (or in any other well-governed aspect of the business) is accountability.
+Without accountability, there can be no expectation of performance, compliance or trust, and without those things, the business ceases to function.

 There are a few key components to your charter that will provide accountability and, along the way, provide transparency, remove roadblocks and increase the security of your organization simply as a result of increased information and education.